Victim of Clonmel road crash to be laid to rest as first funeral is held

-One of the victims of a road crash that claimed four young lives in Co Tipperary will be laid to rest later.
+A funeral for one of the victims of a road crash that claimed four young lives in Co Tipperary is under way.

-The funeral for Nicole Murphy, 18, will take place at St John the Baptist Church in Kilcash, near Clonmel, at 12pm on Thursday.
+The mass for Nicole Murphy, 18, is taking place at St John the Baptist Church in Kilcash, near Clonmel.

+Hundreds of people gathered outside the church as the hearse carrying the teenager’s white coffin arrived just after 12pm.

+Classmates formed a guard of honour as the casket was brought into the church.

 Ms Murphy died along with Zoey Coffey and Grace McSweeney, both also 18, and Ms McSweeney’s 24-year-old brother Luke.